-The main report provides a description of the overall analysis approach used to evaluate the air emissions during demolition (Section 2), the predicted incremental air concentrations at the monitoring stations for the major buildings and stack (Section 3), and a discussion of the results (Section 4).
+The main report provides a description of the overall analysis approach used to evaluate the air emissions during demolition (Section 2), the local patterns of predicted incremental air concentrations and deposition rates for the major buildings and stack (Section 3), and a discussion of the results (Section 4).
 The appendices provide the structure-by-structure details of the source-term analysis and atmospheric dispersion modeling.
 The source-term appendices include the modeling scenarios, source-term inventories, and demolition options.
 The air dispersion appendices include modeling assumptions as well as the AERMOD input and output file listings.